 - Redefinition: After a poll, the instructor can share the results with the whole class and have students analyze the results.

-Math and Science: Students can vote on questions such as “which of these is the Pythagorean Theorem?”
-Students make predictions on “confusion” or other statistics provided by GoSoapBox for their own or other classes, or use resulting data to create graphs of classroom discussion over time.
+Math and Science: Students can vote on questions, such as “which of these is the Pythagorean Theorem?”
+Students make predictions related to “confusion” or other statistics provided by GoSoapBox for their own or other classes or use resulting data to create graphs of classroom discussion over time.

 English/Language Arts: The teacher can create a multi-choice questionnaire for a story taught in class.
 The teacher can create discussion forum about a current event.
 At the end of class, one or more students are asked to summarize any GoSoapBox activity that took place, and this is used as the starting point for the next class.